-This specification defines the Zcash consensus protocol at launch, and after each of the upgrades codenamed Overwinter, Sapling, and Blossom.
+This specification defines the Zcash consensus protocol at launch; after the upgrade codenamed Over-winter; and after the subsequent upgrade codenamed Sapling.
 It is a work in progress.
 Protocol differences from Zerocash and Bitcoin are also explained.

 Keywords: anonymity, applications, cryptographic protocols, electronic commerce and payment, financial privacy, proof of work, zero knowledge.